-While our customers generally do not have the right of return, we reserve for estimated product returns as an offset to revenue or deferred revenue based primarily on historical trends.
+While our customers generally do not have the right of return, we reserve for estimated product returns as an offset to revenue based primarily on historical trends.
 Actual product returns may be different than what was estimated.
-These factors and unanticipated changes in the economic and industry environment could make actual results differ from our return estimates.
+These factors and unanticipated changes in economic and industry condition could make actual results differ from our return estimates.